thehunmonkgroup/jester/README.md

 ## Support

 The issue tracker for this project is provided to file bug reports, feature requests, and project tasks -- support requests are not accepted via the issue tracker.
-For all support related issues, including configuration, usage, and training, consider hiring a competent consultant.
+For all support-related issues, including configuration, usage, and training, consider hiring a competent consultant.

 ## Other stuff
 See **LICENSE.txt** to view the license for this software.